siddharthsingh89/maui-recipes/_posts/2022-05-24-page_cover.md

 # Details
 I created this initial Cover using Canva.com template.
-This has bookmarks and will be updated later.
+This has watermarks and will be updated later.